littleneko/BingWallpaper/README.md

 ## Docker Usage

-Run as service and periodically scan new wallpaper:
+Run as service and periodically scan new wallpaper.

+Note that bing-dl runs as UID 1000 and GID 1000 by default.
+These may be altered with the `PUID` and `PGID` environment variables.

 ```shell
 docker run -d \